 Trinity fosters volunteer opportunities with nonprofit organizations that work with adults, youth, and families impacted by the criminal justice system and homelessness.
 We also cultivate relationships with corporate engagement programs throughout Lower Manhattan.
 Through these partnerships, Trinity works across sectors to build connections and respond to community needs.

 We seek to create a safe and welcoming space for all.
-Free background screenings are required for all volunteers, who may work closely with children, teens, and vulnerable adults.
+Free investigative consumer reports are required for volunteers, who may work closely with children, teens, and vulnerable adults.

-To prepare participants for their volunteer experience, all volunteers are required to attend an orientation session facilitated by Trinity staff.
+To prepare participants for their volunteer experience, all volunteers are required to attend orientation sessions facilitated by Trinity staff.